tum-ens/urbs/README.md

 ### Installing your environment

 1) In windows you can install the environment by running the batch script `prepare-virtual-environment` in the root directory of the repository.
-This will create a virtual environment, install all necessary packages and activate the environment.
+You can do so from a terminal or by double-clicking the file in the file explorer.
+This will create a virtual environment and install all necessary packages.
 2) If you want to install the environment manually, enter the commands below in your terminal:

 Windows: